 About the Presenter

 Alvaro Perez Cardenas is a Panamanian nature guide, explorer and the co-founder of Greenrainforest, an organization dedicated to preserving the Boqueron Valley, the last remaining link between the rainforests of eastern Panama and those of the west.
 He will talk about the natural history of Panama and conservation strategies for saving Boqueron.
-He will be joined through Skype by Ricardo Morales.
+He will be joined through Skype by Ricardo Moreno.
 Ricardo is a National Geographic Emerging Explorer who is renowned for his jaguar research.

 Cover photo by Rachel, Flickr Creative Commons